tskaggs/invoice/README.md

-# invoice
+# Invoice with MithrilJS
-This is a demo of invoicing app built with MithrilJS
+This is a demo of invoicing app built with [MithrilJS](https://mithril.js.org)